pypa/virtualenv/docs/tutorial/getting-started.rst

 - Install packages in isolation from your system Python.
 - Save project dependencies with ``pip freeze``.
 - Reproduce environments using ``requirements.txt``.
+- Let editors find your environment through the ``.venv`` redirect file.

 ************
  Next steps